BrooksSnLiu/Project-V-Inventory-Management/README.md

 All information is retrieved directly from the configured Database API, which acts as the source of truth.

 The service:
-- Does not store any local data
+- All data is fetched directly from the central Database API
-- Does not modify inventory
+- Inventory information is always real-time and up-to-date
-- Exposes clean and consistent endpoints for retrieving item information
+- The service exposes stable, read-only endpoints for consumers

 ---